Watch China launch Chang'e 5, the first mission to return moon dirt in decades

-China's space agency is set to launch its Chang'e 5 lunar sample return mission Monday on top of one of its Long March 5 rockets.
+China's space agency launched its Chang'e 5 lunar sample return mission Monday on top of one of its Long March 5 rockets.

 The mission consists of a lunar orbiter, lander, ascent probe and re-entry module.
 According to NASASpaceflight.com, landing is expected Nov.
 29 on Mons Rumker, a region of the moon that has seen volcanic activity in its past more recently than other parts of our natural satellite.
 This could mean that the area is home to some of the youngest moon rocks around, providing a new window into its geology.